 Studies show there is a link between kidney cancer and kidney disease.
 Some studies show that people with kidney disease may have a higher risk of kidney cancer.
 On the other hand, about one-third of the 300,000 kidney cancer survivors in India have or will develop kidney disease.
 Some reasons are:

 - Surgery on the kidney (called “nephrectomy”).
 Your risk for kidney disease is higher if all (rather than part) of the kidney must be removed due to kidney cancer treatment in Noida.
-If the tumor is small, it is better to remove only the tumor, but not the whole kidney.
+If the tumour is small, it is better to remove only the tumour, but not the whole kidney.
 This lessens your chance of developing kidney disease.
-However, removing all of the kidney is often better for your survival if the tumor is large or centrally located.
+However, removing all of the kidneys is often better for your survival if the tumour is large or centrally located.

 - Immunosuppressant medicines.
 Some anti-rejection medicines that must be taken by kidney transplant recipients to prevent rejection can increase your risk for kidney cancer.
 However, taking your immunosuppressant medicine is important if you have a transplant.
 Without it, your body will reject your new kidney.

 Remember, not everyone with kidney cancer will get kidney disease.
 Likewise, not everyone who has kidney disease or a transplant will get kidney cancer.
 Ask your nephrologist in Delhi what you can do to lessen your risk.

 Your kidney’s main job is to clean waste and extra water from your blood.
 Having kidney disease means your kidneys are damaged and cannot do this job well.
 Over time, kidney disease can get worse and lead to kidney failure.
 Once kidneys fail, treatment with dialysis or a kidney transplant is needed to stay alive.
 Kidney disease can be found with a simple blood test and urine test during a routine office visit with your healthcare professional.